 Educate yourself on climate change |

 A little education can go a long way.
-There are multiple opportunities to learn more about climate change and get involved.
+There are multiple opportunities to learn more about climate change and environmental sustainability by getting involved.
 You can:

 |